Salmon is a great meat to eat. It has a rich, juicy taste and an exceptional flavor profile.

 In this post we'll cover:

-- Apple: Slightly stronger than alder, applewood gives salmon a smokey, fruity taste that takes it to the next level.
+- Apple: Slightly stronger than alder, apple wood gives salmon a smokey, fruity taste that takes it to the next level.
 It provides the perfect amount of smokey sweetness without detracting from its flavor.
-Mix it with mesquite to give the salmon just a bit of bite.
+Mix it with mesquite to give the salmon just a bit of bite!

-- Cherry: Cherry wood is more versatile than you might think.
+- Cherry: Cherry wood is more versatile than you might think!
 It adds a mild sweetness while still allowing the salmon to take center stage.
 It works well when mixed with alder, pecan, or oak.

 - Mesquite: Mesquite is best for dark meats that can stand up to the strong flavor.
 It should definitely be avoided when smoking salmon, but if you just can’t get enough of the taste, try mixing it with a milder wood.

-Start with Fresh Salmon
+Start with fresh salmon

-To Filet or Not to Filet
+To filet or not to filet

 Instead, opt for removing them with pliers at home.

-To Scale or Not to Scale
+To scale or not to scale

-Therefore, we say, scales on.
+Therefore, we say scales on!

-Preparation for Smoked Salmon
+Preparation for smoked salmon

 The first is to dry cure it.
-Using this method, you will smother the fish in salt and then wash it off after letting it sit for hours.
+Using this method, you’ll smother the fish in salt and then wash it off after letting it sit for hours.